3wash1010/CSBP476_Group3/README.md

 Video Demo
 • The video contains the full demo of our robot performing in the competition arena.
 The last few seconds of the video contain the 'Obstacle detection and stop' task.
+• The youtube link is also provided in addtion to the attached video -> https://youtube.com/shorts/2UI09Hn9rG4?feature=share

 Code Overview
 •	'Code' – Contains the full logic for: